Willson Contreras Player Props: Cardinals vs. Diamondbacks

-Willson Contreras -- batting .414 in his past 10 games -- will be in action for the St. Louis Cardinals versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on July 25 at 9:40 PM ET.
+Willson Contreras -- hitting .379 in his past 10 games -- will be in action for the St. Louis Cardinals versus the Arizona Diamondbacks, with Zac Gallen on the hill, on July 26 at 3:40 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Diamondbacks.
+In his most recent game, he strung together two hits (going 2-for-4) against the Diamondbacks.

 Willson Contreras Game Info & Props vs. the Diamondbacks